-The World Materials Forum aims at giving a unique opportunity for leading politicians, academics and industrialists from all countries to meet at the highest level in order to exchange visions and experiences on questions related to materials.
-They focus on assessing the present situation and trends and designing innovative solutions for the future in a world of booming demand and increasing concerns for sustainability.
+The World Materials Forum aims at giving a unique opportunity for leading politicians, academics and industrialists from all countries to meet at the highest level in order to exchange visions and experiences on questions related to materials usage and availability.

+Participants focus on assessing the present situation and trends and designing innovative solutions for the future in a world of booming demand and increasing concerns for sustainability.